Empress Elisabeth of Austria: Empress of Austria

-After enjoying an informal and unstructured childhood, Elisabeth, who was shy and introverted by nature, and more so among the stifling formality of Habsburg court life, had difficulty adapting to the Hofburg and its rigid protocols and strict etiquette.
+After enjoying an informal, unstructured childhood, Elisabeth, who was shy and introverted by nature, and more so among the stifling formality of Habsburg court life, had difficulty adapting to the Hofburg and its rigid protocols and strict etiquette.
 Within a few weeks, Elisabeth started to display health problems.
 She experienced fits of coughing and became anxious and frightened whenever she had to descend a narrow or steep staircase.

-She was surprised to learn she was pregnant and gave birth to her first child, a daughter, Archduchess Sophie of Austria (1855–1857), just ten months after her wedding.
-The elder Archduchess Sophie, who often referred to Elisabeth as “a silly young mother,” not only named the child (after herself), without consulting the mother, but she took complete charge of the baby, refusing to allow Elisabeth to breastfeed or otherwise care for her own child.
-When a second daughter, Archduchess Gisela of Austria (1856–1932), was born a year later, the Archduchess took the baby away from Elisabeth as well.
+Early in her marriage she was surprised to learn that she was pregnant; she gave birth to her first child, daughter Sophie Friederike Dorothea Maria Josepha (1855–1857), just 10 months after her wedding.
+The elder Archduchess Sophie, who often referred to Elisabeth as "a silly young mother", not only named the child after herself without consulting the mother, but she took complete charge of the baby, refusing to allow Elisabeth to breastfeed or otherwise care for her own child.
+When a second daughter, Gisela Louise Marie (1856–1932), was born a year later, the Archduchess took this baby away from Elisabeth as well.

 The fact that she had not produced a male heir made Elisabeth increasingly unwanted in the palace.
 One day, she found a pamphlet on her desk with the following words underlined:

+Her mother-in-law is generally considered to be the source of the malicious pamphlet although there is no evidence supporting that claim.
+The accusation of political meddling referred to Elisabeth's influence on her husband regarding his Italian and Hungarian subjects.
+When she traveled to Italy with him, he granted amnesty to a number of political prisoners at her suggestion.